-Baked Methi Mathri - A healthier twist on classic Punjabi mathri, with the same taste, but fewer calories!
-These baked versions of famous Punjabi mathri are a must-have this festive season!
+Sharing my mom's Baked Methi Mathri recipe - A healthier twist on classic Punjabi mathri, with the same taste, but fewer calories!
+These air fryer or baked versions of famous Punjabi mathri are a must-have this festive season!

 After my easy-baked sweet Gujiya recipe, I got many requests from my readers for this classic Punjabi mathri recipe.
-Diwali is right around the corner, so I decided to try this savory baked version of the popular North Indian snack mathri.
+Diwali is right around the corner, so I decided to try my mom's recipe for this savory Baked Methi Mathri.
 And I am so glad I did, it turned out fabulous.

 This methi mathri is perfectly baked, crisp from the outside, soft, and flaky from the inside.
 It is a perfect snack to try this festive season.
 With just a hint of aromatic methi and a natural crunch from the sesame seeds, this recipe will simply wow your family and friend.